 It took me four years to finally break free from a dangerously abusive relationship, but I had such a breakthrough, it changed my life forever.
-However, I wish I had the courage and knowledge that I have now, back then.
-I would have left, after the first physical fight.
+If I had the courage and knowledge that I have now, back then, I would have left after the first physical fight.

-Being in an abusive relationship could happen to anyone.
-It doesn’t matter what age, background, environment.
-How many times will you ask yourself when enough is enough, before you change something?
+Being in an abusive relationship can happen to anyone.
+It doesn’t matter your age, background, or environment.
+How many times will you ask yourself when enough is enough before you change something?

-Nobody says it’s easy, but you have to tell yourself breaking free is the only way for things to change.
+I’m not saying it’s easy, but you have to tell yourself that breaking free is the only way for things to change.
 You deserve to be happy and treated with respect.
-Don’t jeopardize it.

 2. If your partner drinks a lot, or occasionally drinks, and gets aggressive; it’s a ticking time bomb.